Open-UAV/samples/README.md

 :~$ scp -r /home/nsf/PycharmProjects/Open-UAV/examples/leader-follower/simulation/ jdas@label.ag:~/
 :~$ ssh jdas@label.ag 'nvidia-docker run -dit -v ~/simulation/:/simulation --name "openuav-"${3:-`date +%s`} openuav-swarm-functional /simulation/run_this.sh'
 ```

+The logs are stored in the simulation/outputs folder as a list of CSV files.
 ## Running your first simulation

 1. Talk to the project administrators for an account on the OpenUAV server account and set up SSH keys